haisenberggoodman/rsschool-cv/cv.md

 **ENGLISH LEVEL:**

 I started learning English at school.
 Then I continued to study language at the university.
 I practiced speaking English on language exchange sites.
-Now I try to study all the sources in the original.
+Now I try to study all the sources in the original language.